cspickert/advent-of-code-2019/README.md

 # Advent of Code 2019

-My implementations of the Advent of Code 2019 puzzles (adventofcode.com).
+My implementations of the [Advent of Code 2019](http://adventofcode.com) puzzles.
 To run:

 ```python
 python3 day1.py <input/day1.txt